danielquintero/assignments/apps/fedex/sign-up/README.md

 # User sign up

+I decided to use Nx monorepo for this code assessment because apart from offering A+ type support for Angular and it's environment I think it is a great tool for companies/products at scale.

 ## Overview & project setup

-The user sign up application is a shell application based on a monorepo setup.
+The user sign up application is a shell application.
 The shell application only takes care of bootstraping and loading the initial application modules, configurations etc. It leverages lazy loading of views via lazy loaded route modules (packages).

 For the assessment, I kept in mind the requirements, mentioned above, I used the tools that I am more experienced with and I think have the best DX.
 Furthermore, I have used some extras to showcase how some organisational challenges e.g.(orchestration of frontend applications, design system, mocking, testing etc) can be addressed with proper tooling (NX monorepo, cypress, storybook, miragejs, ngspectator etc).

-The application has one main protected/guarded route `/app/dashboard` which requires a user to be signed in.
+The application has one main protected/guarded route `/dashboard` which requires a user to be signed in.
 Unprotected routes are `/sign-in` and `/sign-up`.
 This assessment focused on the second one, where the logic/validation is implemented as requested.
 The other route allows a user to login to a "mocked" dashboard but it is outside the scope of the excersie and it's only there to give an idea of how the sign in could be implemented.

 ### Store